Criticism of Spotify: Pay for Play practice and "Discovery Mode"

 In August 2015, Billboard reported that Spotify was among the streaming services influenced by "pay for play", in which labels pay for songs to be placed on popular playlists followed by many users.
 Daniel Glass, executive of Glassnote Records, stated that playlist promotion was "a very, very big deal".
 Billboard referenced an 5 August practice, in which Universal Music Group hired Jay Frank as its Senior Vice President of Global Streaming Marketing, followed by an investment in Frank's marketing firm DigMark, "an innovator" in pay-for-play practices that charges clients US$2,000 for a six-week campaign.
 The price goes up for playlists followed by more users, up to US$10,000.
 "For a while, Spotify didn't take a view" on the practice, according to a music label executive, but its then-new Terms of Service agreements would "[take] a stand against commercializing accounts and playlists by rank-and-file users", as well as prohibit the practice of "accepting any compensation, financial or otherwise, to influence ... the content included on an account or playlist".
 However, Billboard wrote that "policing, let alone enforcing, these terms could be difficult", adding that loopholes can still be exploited to continue the practice.

-In June 2018, allegations resurfaced after the release of Drake's new album Scorpion.
-According to users the songs of the artist were included in various playlists, some that were unrelated to the genre of their songs, such as gospel, ambient music and "best of British" (Drake is from Canada, not Britain).
+In June 2018, allegations resurfaced after the release of Drake's Scorpion.
+According to users, the rapper's songs were included in various playlists, some that were unrelated to the genre of their songs, such as gospel, ambient music and "best of British" (Drake is from Canada, not Britain).
 Heavy criticism followed, with reports of some paying Spotify subscribers demanding refunds or unsubscribing.
 One of them reported to call the Federal Trade Commission to report advertising fraud.